-Emotionally focused therapy (EFT), Eye movement desensitization and reprocessing (EMDR), Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Psychodynamic, Relational, Solution-focused, Strengths-based
+Emotionally Focused Therapy (EFT), Eye Movement Desensitization and Reprocessing (EMDR), Interpersonal Psychotherapy, Motivational Interviewing, Psychodynamic, Relational, Solution-focused, Strengths-based

 I'm trained through the lens of a Licensed Professional Counselor and Couple and Family Therapist and have been fully licensed since 2011.
 This means that I have an orientation to hold both the individual and a system of individuals in mind (such as a couple).

 Relationships with ourselves and with others are the hallmark of what clients tend to focus on who work with me.
 This is in addition to healing from past relational traumas.
 Populations I've worked with include the first responder and military populations, LGBTQ+, BIPOC communities, couples, families or individuals in transition (i.e. parenthood, career or relocation), artists, academicians in higher education, and emerging adults.
 I enjoy working with those who feel inner conflict and can't seem to find their identity nor walk in it.
 This individual might ask how they "got here," and they might feel quite dislocated from the self.
 It's a place of loneliness sometimes and great pain.
 He or she might feel self-shame or disappointment.